AlHayan/AlHayan/Readme.md

 😁 **Hi all!
 My name is voyager.**
 <hr>
-😉 I’m a simple junior from Javascript, I’m studying it, I’m learning it, I’m developing it, this is git hub and all the projects are my story, which I ask you to familiarize yourself with and I’m interesting to you.
-I won't have code without crutches, at least until I learn to write cleaner code.
+😉 This is my story on Git Hub, there are many repositories that I tried to create for you.
+I don’t know when my language jump will end, just watch and use it.
 <hr>

 > Stats